State of War (video game): Command and Destroy

-In 2008 a Nintendo DS game titled Command and Destroy was released featuring similar visual and real-time strategy design.
-It was met with mixed reception from critics and GameZones review stated that is a "half-decent effort that doesn't live up to the legacy created by the game it mimics", referencing the similarly titled Command & Conquer.
+In 2008 a Nintendo DS game titled Command and Destroy was released by Cypronia featuring similar visual and real-time strategy design.
+It was met with mixed reception from critics, mostly due to limited options for game control and lack of mouse in Nintendo DS game console and GameZones review stated that is a "half-decent effort that doesn't live up to the legacy created by the game it mimics", referencing the similarly titled Command & Conquer.